EDUCATION PROVISION/SCHOOL IMPROVEMENT

 18. Who runs an Academy?

-The academy trust (in this case, AAT), governing body (where part of a multi-Academy trust) and the Headteacher have responsibility for managing the Academy.
-In order to determine the ethos and leadership of the Academy, and ensure clear responsibility and accountability, the sponsor (in this case AET) appoints the majority of the governors.
+The academy trust (in this case, AAT), LAB (where part of a multi-Academy trust) and the Headteacher have responsibility for managing the Academy.
+In order to determine the ethos and leadership of the Academy, and ensure clear responsibility and accountability, the sponsor (in this case AAT) appoints the majority of the governors.
 The number of governors on an Academy governing body is not prescribed, but the expectation is for the body to be relatively small.

 19. How are Academies accountable?